-It is expedient to use an additional set of balance constraints as given below, when the communication and computation are overlapped.
+It is expedient to use an additional set of balance constraints, as given below, when the communication and computation are overlapped.
 The balance constraints focus the search for the optimal solution to balanced machine configurations.
-In other words, second and third equations state that communication and computation times should be equal.
-If they are not equal, we can take resources from the faster component without increasing runtime.
-The fourth balance constraint states that the memory should fit the problem.
+In other words, the second and third equations state that communication and computation times should be equal.
+If they are not equal, we can take resources from the faster component and give them to the slower component to improve runtime.
+The last balance constraint states that the memory should fit the problem.
 If the memory is larger than this amount, it can be reduced without impacting performance.
-When local, global communication times are equal and memory fits the problem, the machine configuration is balanced for the application.
-In a balanced machine each resource is utilized to its fullest.
-The balance constraints greatly reduce the search space, and thus the complexity of the optimization procedure.
+When local and global communication times are equal and memory fits the problem, the machine configuration is balanced for the application.
+In a balanced machine, each resource is utilized to its fullest.
+The balance constraints greatly reduce the search space and, thus, the complexity of the optimization procedure.

-2. Balanced local communication with computation.
+2. Balanced local communication with computation:

-$$T_p = T_c \tag{20}$$
+$$T_p = T_c.
+(20)$$

-3. Balanced global communication and computation.
+3. Balanced global communication and computation:

-$$T_g = T_p \tag{21}$$
+$$T_g = T_p. \tag{21}$$

-4. Memory on processor element must fit the memory required for a block.
-Besides the memory required for actual computations R_m^a , buffers for local and global communications R_m^l, R_m^b are allocated because of overlapping conditions.
+4. Memory on a processor element must fit the memory required for a block.
+Besides the memory required for actual computations, $R_m^a$ , buffers for local and global communications, $R_m^l, R_m^b$ , are allocated because of overlapping conditions:

-$$m = R_m = R_m^a + R_m^l + R_m^g$$ (22)
+$$m = R_m = R_m^a + R_m^l + R_m^g.$$ (22)

-3 Analysis
+3 ANALYSIS

 In this section, we study a set of applications in the context of the framework presented.
 The applications are: Jacobi Relaxation, Dense Matrix Multiply, Nbody, FFT, Largest Common Subsequence.
 We chose these applications becouse they are diverse and require conflicting machine performances to run efficiently.
 The optimization procedure has been implemented in Mathematica.
-We use a 3 cycle software overhead and a 100 cycle DRAM access latency.
-We also counted an 8Kbyte SRAM-based instruction cache per node.
+We use a three cycle software overhead, a 100 cycle DRAM access latency, and assume an MIPS R2000 ISA for instruction latencies.
+We also counted an 8 Kbyte SRAM-based instruction and data cache per node.

-In all the experiments we used a budget of 1 billion SRAM bit equivalents or the area required for 1 billion logic transistors.
-This budget is achievable in 10-12 years as projected by the Semiconductor Industry Association (SIA) given a 10-20% growth rate per year of die areas and a growth rate in transistor counts of between 60 and 80% per year due to increasing densities.
+In all the experiments, we used a budget of one billion SRAM bit equivalents or the area required for one billion logic transistors.
+This budget is achievable in 10-12 years as projected by the Semiconductor Industry Association (SIA) given a 10-20 percent growth rate per year of die areas and a growth rate in transistor counts of between 60 and 80 percent per year due to increasing densities.